 Oh yes, it is!

 - 1 (14.3-ounce package) chocolate sandwich cookies (such as Oreos)

 - 1 (8-ounce package) cream cheese, softened to room temperature

-- 1 ½ cups chocolate hazelnut spread (homemade or store-bought)
+- 1 ½ cups chocolate hazelnut spread (homemade

 - 1 teaspoon vanilla extract

 - ½ teaspoon kosher salt